-In today’s economy, money laundering is a strong-growing problem.
-The emergence of new financial technologies, such as cryptocurrency, further develop well-established laundering methods.
-The evolving regulatory and political landscapes, along with the rapid changes in the market, intensify complexities of anti-money laundering (AML) and sanctions compliance, making it a major challenge for every financial institutions.
+In today’s economy, money laundering is a strong growing problem.
+New financial technologies, such as cryptocurrency, further develop well-established laundering methods.
+The evolving regulatory and political landscapes, along with the rapid changes in the market, intensify complexities of anti-money laundering (AML) and sanctions compliance, making it a major challenge for every financial institution.

 In this LIVE Webcast, a panel of distinguished professionals and thought leaders assembled by The Knowledge Group will help financial institutions and their counsel understand the important aspects of this significant topic.
 They will provide an in-depth discussion of the recent developments and noteworthy issues surrounding the AML landscape.
 Speakers will also offer best practices in developing and implementing an effective AML due diligence and compliance program.